 03 of 03

-How to Install a New Vinyl Siding Panel
+Installing a New Siding Panel

 Installing a replacement piece of vinyl siding is the reverse of removing the damaged panel.
 First, you nail up the new piece, then you connect the buttlocks with the zip tool: